SakshithVarambally/Samsung_PD_Training/README.md

 <details>
 <summary> Various Flop Coding Styles </summary> </summary>
+Flops are iused as storage elemments in digital circuits which give stable output despite of glitches or unintended changes in input signals.

-Flops are used to avoid glitches in combinational circuits
+With increasing number of combinational circuits, the glitches also increase ,thereby making output highly unstable.This property of Flop are used to avoid glitches in combinational circuits.

 <img width="1700" alt="asyncff_waveform" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/cefdd811-5be5-4760-9be7-f8bc34e19059">